Podroma API Guide for Agents

 `POST /api/library/item/{id}/chat`

-Streams a Claude response grounded in the episode's transcript + cached
+Streams a Claude response grounded in the episode's content.
+This is how

-insights.
-Returns `text/plain` token-by-token (no SSE wrapper — just raw
+transcript export).
+Returns `text/plain` token-by-token (no SSE wrapper —

 **Request**